RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 ###### start-subtype-content

-Paraphrasing in-text
+#### Paraphrasing in-text

 When paraphrasing, include the citation number in square brackets.
 Or, if referring to the author(s) family name/corporate name in the body of the text, then include the citation number in square brackets immediately after the family/corporate name.

-Arthropods have exoskeletons that are considered to be . . .[2].
+> Arthropods have exoskeletons that are considered to be . . .[2].

-The Commonwealth Scientific and Industrial Research Organisation (CSIRO) Division of Entomology [2] consider the exoskeletons of arthropods to be . . .
+> The Commonwealth Scientific and Industrial Research Organisation (CSIRO) Division of Entomology [2] consider the exoskeletons of arthropods to be . . .

-Direct quote in-text
+#### Direct quote in-text

 When directly quoting, place the quote in double quotation marks " " and provide both the citation number and the page number(s) from the source in square brackets.

-"Arthropods are metamerically segmented invertebrates" [2, p.
+> "Arthropods are metamerically segmented invertebrates" [2, p.
 3].

-Reference list
+#### Reference list

 Place corporate name in the author position.

 When citing a book by a corporate author make sure to include the following information where available:

 Author(s) initials.
-Family name(s), or name of organisation/company, Title of Book, ed. (edition, except the first).
+Family name(s), or name of organisation/company, *Title of Book*, ed. (edition, except the first).
 Place of Publication City, abbrev.
 U.S. State (if applicable), Country: Publisher, Year of Publication.

-[2]    Commonwealth Scientific and Industrial Research Organisation Division of Entomology, The Insects of Australia: A Textbook for Students and Research Workers, 2nd ed.
-Carlton South, Australia: Melbourne University Press, 1991.
+> {.ieee-refs}[2] &nbsp; Commonwealth Scientific and Industrial Research Organisation Division of Entomology, *The Insects of Australia: A Textbook for Students and Research Workers*, 2nd ed.
+Carlton South, Australia: Melbourne University Press, 1991. {/.ieee-refs}

 ###### end-subtype-content